 Where’s the Minuteman Missile Site

 The visitor center is located at 24545 Cottonwood Road, Phillips, South Dakota, at exit 131 off Interstate 90.
-To tour the Delta-Nine Launch Facility or Missile Silo, use exit 116 off of Interstate 90.
-For tour ticket holders, the Delta-One Launch Control Facility is off Interstate 90 at exit 127.
+To tour the Delta-Nine Launch Facility or Missile Silo, exit 116 off of Interstate 90.
+For tour ticket holders, the Delta-One Launch Control Facility is off Interstate 90, exit 127.